 Those who drive heavy vehicles have to deal with very large blind spots, so it’s critical that you stay visible at all times.
 If you can’t see the driver in their rearview mirror or through the window, chances are they can’t see you either.
 Always be careful and make sure:

 Everyone on the road has to respect traffic lights at all times.
 A red light is red for everyone.
-It’s a simple, clear, and indispensible way to avoid chaos and accidents.
+It’s a simple, clear, and indispensible way to avoid chaos and collisions.

 If there are bicycle traffic signals at an intersection, they have priority.